 (11) Contributions or gifts made within the taxable year to corporations organized and operated exclusively for religious, charitable, scientific, or educational purposes, or for the prevention of cruelty to children or animals, no part of the net earnings of which inures to the benefit of any private stockholder or individual, or to the special fund for vocational rehabilitation authorized by section 7 of the Vocational Rehabilitation Act, to an amount not in excess of 15 per centum of the taxpayer's net income as computed without the benefit of this paragraph.
 Such contributions or gifts shall be allowable as deductions only if verified under rules and regulations prescribed by the Commissioner, with the approval of the Secretary.
-In the case of a nonresident alien individual this deduction shall be allowed only as to contributions or gifts made to domestic corporations, or to such vocational rehabilitation fund;
+In the case of a nonresident alien individual this deduction shall be allowed only as to contributions or gifts made to domestic corporations, or to such vocational rehabilitation fund: \ \ \

 ART.
-251. Charitable contributions.-Contributions or gifts within the taxable year are deductible to an aggregate amount not in excess of fifteen per cent of the taxpayer's net income including such payments, if made (a) to corporations or associations of the kind exempted from tax by subdivision (6) of section 231 of the statute or (b) to the special fund for vocational rehabilitation under the Vocational Rehabilitation Act of June 27, 1918.
+251. Charitable contributions.-Contributions or gifts within the taxable year are deductible to an aggregate amount not in excess of 15 per cent of the taxpayer's net income, including such payments, if made (a) to corporations or associations of the kind exempted from tax by subdivision (6) of section 231 of the statute or (b) to the special fund for vocational rehabilitation under the Vocational Rehabilitation Act of June 27, 1918.
 For a discussion of what corporations and associations are included within (a) see article 517.
-A gift to a common agency (as a war chest) for several such corporations or associations is treated like a gift directly to them.
-In connection with claims for this deduction there shall be stated on returns of income the name and address of each organization to which a gift was made, and the approximate date and the amount of the gift in each case.
-Where the gift is other than money, the basis for calculation of the amount of the gift shall be the fair market value of the property at the time given.
+A gift to a common agency (as a war chest) for several such corporations or associations is treated like a gift direct to them. connection with claims for this deduction there shall be stated on returns of income the name and address of each organization to which a gift was made and the approximate date and the amount of the gift in each case.
+Where the gift is other than money the basis for calculation of the amount of the gift shall be the cost of the property, if acquired after February 28, 1913, or its fair market value as of March 1, 1913, if acquired prior thereto, after deducting from such cost or value the amount, if any, which has been or which should have been set aside and deducted in the current year and previous years from gress income on account of depreciation, and which has not been paid out in making good the depreciation sustained.
 A gift of real estate to a city to be maintained perpetually as a public park is not an allowable deduction.
-This article does not apply to gifts by partnerships, estates and trusts, or corporations.
-See sections 218 and 219 of the statute and articles 561 and 562.
+The proportionate share of contributions made by a partnership to corporations or associations of the kind included in (a) above and to the special fund for vocational rehabilitation specified in (b) may be claimed as deductions in the personal returns of the partners to an amount which, added to the amount of such contributions made by the partner individually, is not in excess of 15 per cent of the partner's net income computed without the benefit of the deduction for such contributions.
+However, the contributions made by the partnership shall not be deducted from its gross income in ascertaining the amount of its net income to be reported on form 1065 (revised).
+See article 321.
+This article does not apply to gifts by estates and trusts or corpora-See section 219 of the statute and articles 561 and 562.